dhanushan16/SQL-Practice/DML/DML_notes.md

 - `DELETE` is a **DML (Data Manipulation Language)** command.
 - It is used to **remove existing records (rows) from an existing table**.
 - It removes the data stored in rows but does not remove the table structure.
-- It can delete specific rows using conditions or delete all rows from a table.
+- It can delete specific rows using the `WHERE` clause or delete all rows by omitting the `WHERE` clause.

 ---